zulhakim88/Setel-POC/README.md

 ## Serverless Microservice

-This is a POC project for Setel Technical Assessment.
+This is a sample of a serverless microservices.

 ## Requirements for running the project locally